Laurenhut/ME495-final-project/README.md

 ##### Functionality of package
 This package is a collection of scripts and message definitions created to have a Baxter robot prepare a cup of coffee using a single serve coffee maker, one cup, and one single serve packet of coffee.
 The objects must be set at a specific height and the coffee maker must face Baxter, but objects can otherwise be placed arbitrarily so long as Baxter can easily reach them.

+The package uses baxter's in-built inverse kinematics service to move to desired locations.
+The objective is to approach the objects horizontally and while keeping level, place them at the desired position.

 ![baxpicture](./picturepathfrompackage)

 One [launch file][launch] is being worked on so that everything can be started with a single command.